MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-teams-policies.md

 ### For one-to-one calls

+> [!NOTE]
+> Changes you make to one-to-one policies also apply to group calls.

 1. Go to https://admin.teams.microsoft.com/
 2. On the left side of the screen, select **Voice** > **Calling policies**.
 3. Create a new policy or edit an existing policy.